d1618033/python-redfish-utility/docs/slate/source/includes/_globalcommands.md

 - `set AdminName=John`

-This is **correct** syntax.
+**Correct** syntax.
 This sets the `AdminName` to John.

 - `set “AdminName=John Doe”`

-This is **correct** syntax.
+**Correct** syntax.
 If the property has a space in it, use quotes around the entire property/value pair.
 Here the `AdminName` has been set to John Doe.

 - `set AdminName=””`

-This is **correct** syntax.
+**Correct** syntax.
 Use this syntax if you wish to remove the `AdminName` property value, using quotes that have nothing between them.

 - `set AdminName=’’`

-This is **correct** syntax.
+**Correct** syntax.
 This is an alternate syntax that also removes the `AdminName` property and sets it to nothing.
 Use single quotes with nothing between them.

 - `set AdminName=’””’`

-This is **correct** syntax.
+**Correct** syntax.
 This deletes the `AdminName` value.

 - `set AdminName=”John Doe”`

 This is **incorrect** syntax, and will not be correctly reflected on the server.

-#### Description

-Given that a type is currently selected, changes the value of a property in that type.
-Use the `set` command to assign a value to the property of a type, provided that a type has already been selected.
-Properties in a multilevel path can be set using this command, and multiple properties of a type can also be simultaneously set.

-<aside class="warning">No changes you have set will be reflected on the server unless you commit your changes afterward.</aside>

 #### Parameters

+- **Property(s)**

+Supplying a property and a value will stage an update to that property with the supplied value.

 - **-h, --help**